 As you can see from the ashy, silver hues throughout a raven-black base, this color has never been more delightfully bold and modern.

 The honey and golden hues frame her natural cool-brown tones beautifully, blending together and creating a soft glowing effect.
+It's utterly romantic.

 This style, described by the colorist as "rooty caramel," is relatively low-maintenance.
 Grown-out roots also contribute to its casual-cool vibe.

 This chestnut brown balayage is so rich it's gleaming.
 Apply a hair oil to strands to ensure gloss for days.

 Balayage refers to a lightening technique that involves lightening the face-framing pieces of the hair, the ends, and the top outer-facing layer of the hair while still maintaining some of your natural base color.
 Remember that balayage is a lightening technique, rather than a specific color, and it may or may not be the the best technique for reaching your color goals.
 You and your colorist should decide on that together.
 If your colorist does recommend balayage based on the current state of your hair and the color you're looking for, then you'll be pleased to know balayage looks more natural, produces less obvious lines of demarcation, and softer grow-out at your roots when compared to traditional highlights.
 All in all, it's a great way to achieve gorgeous, low-maintenance "surfer girl" hair with just a few trips to the salon per year.